goldenphoenix713/Unum/README.md

     >>> x
     1 [N]

-Note that normalize permanently modifies the instance itself as a side-effect.
+Note that simplify_unit permanently modifies the instance itself as a side effect.

 Running tests
 -------------------------------------------------------------------------